 Justin Mott is an award-winning documentary, editorial and commercial photographer and cinematographer born in Rhode Island, USA and based for over eight years in Southeast Asia.

 His editorial work has primarily been for the New York Times, for whom he has covered more than 100 diverse assignments throughout Asia and beyond.
-His editorial clients also include TIME, The Wall Street Journal, Newsweek, T Magazine (New York Times Style Magazine), The Daily Telegraph, The Guardian, BBC, CNN, Discovery Channel, Der Spiegel, Bon Appetit, Forbes and numerous other international publications.
+His editorial clients also include National Geographic, BBC, CNN, TIME, The Wall Street Journal, Newsweek, T Magazine (New York Times Style Magazine), The Daily Telegraph, The Guardian, Discovery Channel, Forbes, The Smithsonian, Der Spiegel, Bon Appetit, and numerous other international publications.

 He is founder and owner of Mott Visuals, a boutique commercial photography and production studio with offices in Hanoi, HCMC, and Bangkok.
 Mott Visuals brings Justin’s unique storytelling background to the commercial market.